Frequently Asked Questions

 What is Seccorell?

-Seccorell is a unique painting technique that forms a bridge between the watercolor and pastel techniques and requires neither water nor fixative.
-It was developed by the MeiArt company in Germany.
+Seccorell is a finger-wipe painting technique that bridges the gap between watercolor and pastel techniques and requires neither water nor fixative.
+It was developed by the German company MeiArt.

 What is Seccorell suitable for?